We all know what an ardent Cubs fan Stevie was.

 I still miss Steve and all the wonderful music he gave us back in the day.
-He's one of the greatest artists Chicago produced, and you all know he loved this city and he loved the Cubs.. guess what, Steve - still no pennant!
+He's one of the greatest artists Chicago produced, and you all know he loved this city and he loved the Cubs.. guess what, Steve - They WON the world series!

 A helpful Goodman fan saw these photos and identified himself as one of the audience members.
 I won't say which one, but it involved "..the 'then slight' bald spot" and he reminisced Steve first played a song called "Ballad of Flight 191," about the crash of an American Airlines plane that literally lost an engine and plowed into an open field next to a trailer park less than a mile from the end of runway 32 right at Chicago's O'Hare Field in May of 1979.
 Steve had written the song for National Public Radio, as part of a series which included "Daley's Gone, Election Year rag, and The 20th Century's Almost Over," among others.

 He recalled the refrain Steve sang, "Why, oh why did that plane fall from the sky?"
 A poignant memory for me, because I had been taking pictures of planes taking off from that runway just 3 weeks before the crash.
 I had climbed on top of a utility shed at the Tollway Oasis along I-90, scarcely 1500 feet from where the plane went down.
 And I knew 3 of the people killed, two friends on the plane who were on their way to a new married life in California, having just bought a new house there; and a family friend was killed while working in a garage engulfed in the fireball from the spilled fuel; he was incinerated before he could get out from under the car he was working on.